mortezakowkabi/jcb-persian-documentation/039-Automated-backup-system-in-JCB.md

 ### Extension API - Backup Feature

-Hi.
-I would like to demonstrate to you the new automated backup feature that's been added to JCB.
-It is part of an extension which I called the API.
-Which really gives you the option of querying JCB via a URL, to perform certain functions.
+This is a demonstration of the new automated backup feature that has been added to JCB.
+It is part of an extension which is called the API which gives the option of querying JCB via a URL, to perform certain functions.<<<<<

  First of which would be to generate a backup.
 We not sure exactly what kind of features we should be adding to this API.
 We started to discuss [00:00:42](https://www.youtube.com/watch?v=GUWZaODo_IM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m42s) about this on GitHub.
 You're welcome to give me a shout.
 Just send me an email.
 Here is my email address behind this link.
 Just check features we want to add to the API.
 Currently the first one is the backup feature.

 ### Button Called Backup